sherkoo/stephenherko.github.io/_posts/works/2015-4-5-pvp-live.md

 ---
 layout: work
-title:  "PVP Live"
+title:  "PVP Live Branding"
 slug: pvp-live
 date:   2015-11-09 15:44:10
 categories:
   - works
 description: "PVP Live assembles the world’s greatest esports athletes and provides them with a platform to perform at the highest pinnacles of competitive gaming.
 Polished productions offer the excitement and entertainment of gaming bridged with the intensity and history-making of traditional sports."
-thumbnail: pvp-live-biz-card.jpg
+thumbnail: network-reel-6.jpg
 tags:
   - Branding
   - Creative Direction